ENSEMBLE THEATRE COMPANY PRESENTS SIX 10-MINUTE PLAYS WRITTEN BY LOCAL TEENS IN YOUNG PLAYWRIGHTS FESTIVAL 2019

 Michael Bernard spent 10 years as the Associate Artistic Director of The 52nd Street Project, a nationally recognized theater company that creates original theater with kids from Hell’s Kitchen New York City and theater professionals.
 At the Project he taught playwriting and mentored hundreds of kids plays from ideas to production.
 He also taught playwriting in over 50 New York City High Schools as an Artist in Residence for the Manhattan Theater Club.
 As a writer Michael wrote the script for "Baseball Swing" at the Annenberg Performing Arts Center in Beverly Hills and his play "A-Li-En The Family" was featured in the 2014 LA SCI-FEST.
 He was also chosen to adapt two stories by Neil Gaiman for original productions in LA.
 In addition to a variety of television commercials Michael has also written for Disney, Nickelodeon, Henson Productions, Nick at Nite, DC Comics, Showtime, Spike TV, The Sundance Channel, Noggin, WE, MTV and VH1.
 He currently teaches theater at UCSB and SBCC.

-The program will accept 20 students in grades 9-12 from Santa Barbara County.
+The program will accept 20 students ages 13-24 from Santa Barbara County.
 There is no previous experience necessary.
 Acceptance is based on the student’s application, teacher references and work samples.
 The group will be narrowed down to 12 students for the final two phases of the program (the one-on-one mentorship with a professional playwright and the production/performance phase).
 The 12 finalists will be selected by a committee and based on the quality of their 10-minute play.
-Deadline to apply is December 22, 2018.
-Notification of application results will happen on January 2, 2019.
+Deadline to apply has been extended to January 12, 2019.

 - Tuition is $500 for Phase 1 (students selected to continue in the 2nd and 3rd phase of the program will do so at no additional cost)